You-Gao/Blog/game-reviews/a-short-hike.md

 </div>

 - **Quest (Existence):** The main avenue for the player to collect more of the golden feathers is through completing quests given by NPCs scattered throughout the mountain.
 Each of these quests focuses on a unique aspect of the game while granting the player more feathers.
 The existence of these quests incentivizes the player to actively search for NPCs and enframe them in more to the world of "A Short Hike".
-    - Quest
+    - M: Quest
-    - Active Quest Searching
+    - D: Active Quest Searching
-    - Discovery and Exploration
+    - A: Discovery and Exploration

 - **Chests:** These are boxes scattered throughout the mountain and gives coins upon opening them.
 Coins are necessary to purchase more Golden Feather's so the existence of these chests incentivizes the player to explore and be more tuned in to their surroundings.
-    - Chests
+    - M: Chests
-    - Active Chest Searching
+    - D: Active Chest Searching
-    - Discovery and Exploration
+    - A: Discovery and Exploration

 - **Mountain Top (Frozen):** At a specific altitude of the mountain, the golden feathers are frozen upon use and is replenished when the player gets to a warm zone (campfire or warm water).
 The mechanic goes on the create a sense of safety (players need to remember where they are) and challenge (sparingly use feathers), which generate two different dynamics: path-memorizing and skill progression.
-    - Freeze Mechanic
+    - M: Freeze Mechanic
-    - Path-Memorizing and Feather Conservation
+    - D: Path-Memorizing and Feather Conservation
-    - Challenge
+    - A: Challenge
 <div class="picture-grid2">
   <img src="/Blog/assets/a-short-hike/f_pool.png" alt="Mountain Pool">
   <img src="/Blog/assets/a-short-hike/f_fire.png" alt="Mountain Fire">